rd--/blksc3/md/glossary.md

 Blocks that have comments attached have a question mark (?) button to show or hide the text.
 The comment text is printed, as a comment, when the block is evaluated.

+## Block Editor

+The block editor has two parts, a _Workspace_ where the drawing is made, and a _Toolbox_ from which the blocks for the drawing are taken.

 ## Block Editor Library

 The block editor is implemented by writing block definitions,